Addicts embody cocaine boom in Brazil's "cracklands"

 "We cannot rest," she said in her election-night speech, "while crack reigns within cracklands."

-Last December, she announced a 4 billion-real plan to help crack addicts, calling for widespread education and prevention programs, and more than 13,000 new beds in hospitals and treatment centers by 2014.
+Last December, she announced a 4 billion-real plan to help crack addicts, calling for widespread education and prevention programs, and more than 13,000 new beds in hospitals and treatment centres by 2014.

 Meanwhile, local leaders have been trying to clean up the cracklands with moves that have been criticized as showy but fruitless.